mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/your-first-plugin-mac/index.md

 1. *HelloRhinoCommonCommand.cs* is where the action is.
 Let's take a look at this file...
 1. *HelloRhinoCommonPlugin.cs* is where this template plugin derives from *Rhino.Plugins.Plugin* and returns a static Instance of itself.

-### Starting with Version Control
-1. Git Init
-1. *.gitignore* is a file added by the git version control system.
-Feel free to ignore this for now.

 ### Make Changes

 1. Open *HelloRhinoCommonCommand.cs* in Visual Studio Code's Source Editor (if it isn't already).